benchristel/marss/README.md

 date of that item.
 Marss assumes that level-2 headings are unique within the feed, and may do awkward things if it encounters duplicate headings.

+### `htmlUrl` and links to feed items

+Most RSS readers will display, alongside or in the heading of each feed item, a link to the original article.
+This makes it easy for users to read the article in their web browser if they choose.

+In order for this to work with `marss`-generated feeds, you need to do two
+things:

+- Add an `htmlUrl` field to your `@marss` metadata.
+The `htmlUrl` should be the fully-qualified URL of the HTML version of your changelog or microblog.
+- Use `marss` to convert your markdown changelog to HTML, as described in "Output Formats" below.

+If you have done both of these things, marss will link each feed item to its corresponding level-2 heading in the HTML changelog.

 ### Markdown Format

 Marss uses [`marked`](https://marked.js.org) as the markdown parser / HTML generator.
 These plugins are included: